 RELL 495 Selected Topics in Biblical Languages [A: 3-0-0]3.
+Prerequisite: Departmental Consent bia agurag will address on a

 This course will address an announced special topic in biblical languages and may be taken more than once when different topics are explored.